 Dental Implants – Chaska, MN

-The Benefits of Choosing Dental Implants
+Benefits of Dental Implants

-Missing Single Tooth
+Missing One Tooth

 All-ceramic dental crowns can be fitted over individual implants, restoring the shape and function of the missing tooth without requiring any alteration of the natural teeth that are still nearby.

 Dental implants can anchor a bridge that is capable of replacing one or multiple adjacent missing teeth.

 A few carefully placed dental implants can support a denture, which is designed to restore an entire arch of missing teeth.

 Just as each patient is unique, so are their treatment needs.
 For this reason, the cost of dental implants varies greatly depending on the complexity of your case, how many implants are needed to restore your smile, and which type of restorations will suit your needs.
 The best way to determine how much your dental implants will cost is to schedule a consultation with Dr. Stapleton to discuss your specific needs.

 One of the main factors that influence the cost of your dental implants is the number of teeth that you’re missing.
 Dental implants can be used to replace a single tooth, multiple teeth, or even your whole smile, and their cost can vary greatly because of it.
 Here are the different types of dental implants and the restorations that we use: